matusnovak/buildroot-bouffalo-cmake-example/README.md

 ## Why?

 The purpose is to demonstrate how can Vcpkg be used with the Buildroot Bouffalo SDK to create an application.
-With Vcpkg we have access to potential +2000 C & C++ libraries.
+With Vcpkg we have access to potential of +2000 C & C++ libraries.

 ## How?